Xilinx/XRT/src/runtime_src/doc/toc/streaming_data_support.rst

    clWriteStream(h2k_stream, host_write_ptr, write_size, &wr_req , &ret);

-**IMPORTANT**: In case of using BLOCKING version of the API, the user should be careful as blocking API blocks the host execution.
+**IMPORTANT**: In case of using blocking version of the API, the user should be careful as blocking API blocks the host execution.
 Hence it may ends up application to hang, for example a blocking read action before a blocking write in the same thread.
-The general recommendation to use blocking streams APIs from differnt threads to avoid application hang situation.
+The general recommendation is to use blocking streams APIs from differnt threads to avoid application hang situation.

 **IMPORTANT**: The buffer used for kernel to host data transfer has to be page aligned (In the above code example, the buffer `host_read_ptr` has to be page aligned).